gbmhunter/blog/content/mathematics/geometry/projective-transformations/index.md

 For example, take the square (which is a simple quadrilateral) defined by (0, 0), (1, 0), (1, 1), (0, 1) (the blue square below) and a second quadrilateral defined by (1, 2), (1, 4), (3, 4), (3, 2) (the red square below). _Find the transformation matrix `\(T\)` which maps points from `\(P\)` to `\(Q\)`._

-{{< figure src="/images/2017/11/quad-to-quad-transformation-simple-square.png" width="455px" caption="A simple quad-to-quad transformation of the square P to the square Q."  >}}
+{{< img src="quad-to-quad-transformation-simple-square.png" width="455px" caption="A simple quad-to-quad transformation of the square P to the square Q."  >}}

 We can then pair the points together, i.e. `\(p1 = (0, 0)\)` maps to `\(q1 = (1, 2)\)`.